 A growing trend exists for the enemies of Christianity to "evangelize" for their unbelief - and they are harvesting souls at an alarming rate.
 Unfortunately, Christian youth are particularly vulnerable, and they are chief targets of our spiritual foes.

 To address this problem, Carey and I have put together a program called the Apologetics Boot Camp for Youth.
-We have designed a "mascot" for the program: A cartoon soldier bearing the mark of the cross.

 The design of this program is explained in a brochure for pastors as follows: